Convention on Biological Diversity: Parties

 As of 2016, the Convention has 196 Parties, which includes 195 states and the European Union.
 All UN member states—with the exception of the United States—have ratified the treaty.
+The United States did not ratify the Convention due to concerns over national sovereignty and economic interests.
+This is because the country did not agree with the rules about sharing genetic resources and benefits like biotechnology and pharmaceuticals.
+Another concern was grounded around the idea that the Convention on Biological Diversity would interfere with domestic laws related to environmental regulations in the future.
 Non-UN member states that have ratified are the Cook Islands, Niue, and the State of Palestine.
 The Holy See and the states with limited recognition are non-Parties.
 The US has signed but not ratified the treaty, because ratification requires a two-thirds majority in the Senate and is blocked by Republican Party senators.

 The European Union created the Cartagena Protocol (see below) in 2000 to enhance biosafety regulation and propagate the "precautionary principle" over the "sound science principle" defended by the United States.
 Whereas the impact of the Cartagena Protocol on domestic regulations has been substantial, its impact on international trade law remains uncertain.
 In 2006, the World Trade Organization (WTO) ruled that the European Union had violated international trade law between 1999 and 2003 by imposing a moratorium on the approval of genetically modified organisms (GMO) imports.
 Disappointing the United States, the panel nevertheless "decided not to decide" by not invalidating the stringent European biosafety regulations.

 Implementation by the Parties to the Convention is achieved using two means: